-In Massachusetts, Do We Need to Refile Our Homestead Declarations After Age 62 for Maximum Protection?
+In MA, Do We Need to Refile Our Homestead Declarations After Age 62 for Maximum Protection?

 First of all, I love your new book!
 Lots of valuable info.
 Anyways, my wife and I live in Massachusetts and set up a Homestead Declaration in each of our names when we purchased our home 10 or so years ago when we were in our fifties.
 The home is now mortgage-free and we are 62 and 63.
 Do we need to refile our Declarations to get the higher $1 million protection or is it done automatically?